researchart/all/SEresearchReuseManifesto.md

 The traditional notion of the _research paper_ is over-engineered,   too elaborate and  arcane, and too labor intensive to produce.
+ As a result:

++ Our industrial partners are locked out of research debates since they do not have time to write these ridiculously elaborate papers.
++ Researchers spent far too much time writing papers, when they should be creating new results.

 We should send reserach papers to the guillotine.
 Chop them up, liberate their ideas, spread them around, thus granting broader access to their various parts.
 Vive la révolution.